Advanced Publication Newsletter (APN)

 For Library Managers in Acquisitions and Collection Development

-Welcome to the Winter 2015 edition of PENGUIN GROUP (USA)’s Advance Publication Newsletter.
-This newsletter includes late-breaking reviews, news of award-winners, up-to-date price information, and book descriptions for January through April titles.
+Welcome to the Summer 2015 edition of Penguin Publishing Group’s Advance Publication Newsletter.
+This newsletter includes late-breaking reviews, news of award-winners, up-to-date price information, and book descriptions for May through August titles.
 We hope you will take some time to review the new books included here.

 As usual, the newsletter is divided into subject categories in order to route each section to your appropriate acquisitions and collection development specialists.

 Please enjoy our newsletter and order through your regular supplier or via the direct order form enclosed.
-In addition, you may peruse the newsletter online, and sign up for an email alert each time it goes live on our library site, www.penguin.com/library.
+You may peruse the newsletter online and sign up for an email alert each time it goes live on our site, www.penguin.com/library.

 Alan S. Walker

 Want to know when the latest issue of the Advance Publication Newsletter is available?
 Sign up for our APN Seasonal E-mail Alert